kayvour/cooking-assistant/readme.md

     - **"previous"** – go back one step
     - **"repeat"** – repeat current step
     - **"exit"** – leave Focus Mode
+- Automatic Timer from recipes: When a recipe step includes durations (e.g. “bake for 20 minutes”):
+   - Timer is automatically detected
+   - Countdown is displayed on-screen
+   - Alerts you when the time is up
 - Clean, responsive interface powered by custom CSS and JavaScript
 - Runs entirely in the browser with no extensions required